ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Workflow
 --------
-The SRW Application uses a series of template files, combined with user-selected settings, to create the required namelists and parameter files needed by the Application.
-These templates can be reviewed to see what defaults are being used and where configuration parameters from the ``config.sh`` file are assigned.
+The SRW Application uses a series of template files, combined with user-selected settings, to create the required namelists and parameter files needed by the Application (see :numref:`Table %s <WorkflowGeneration>`).
+These templates can be reviewed to see which defaults are used and where configuration parameters from the ``config.sh`` file are assigned.

 List of Template Files
 ^^^^^^^^^^^^^^^^^^^^^^